 Can Someone Scam You With Just Your Email Address?

 It’s easier than ever for scammers to get your email address.
-Data breaches — which occur when criminals hack into company databases and then leak billions of emails, names, and Social Security numbers online — have increased by almost 70% in the past year [*].
+Data breaches — which occur when criminals hack into company databases and then leak billions of emails, names, and Social Security numbers online — have increased by almost 15% from Q2 to Q3 of 2022 [*].

 But is it actually dangerous if a scammer has your email address?
 Potentially, yes.

 Spam, scam, and phishing emails are more than just annoyances.
 As fraudsters become more sophisticated, they are able to design scam emails that you can’t help but fall for because they seem so real.